 What Is Impact Noise?

 With impact noise, the vibrations of sound are traveling through a medium other than the air.
 Impact noise is able to travel through structures, and so it is sometimes called structure-borne noise.
-When an object makes contact with another object, if the collision is strong enough and there is a direct line that the sound can travel from the area of impact to the room you are in, you will experience impact noise.
+Impact noise occurs when two or more objects collide, and can most commonly be heard from the floor above you.
 Examples of impact noise include a construction jackhammer, a ball bouncing on the floor above you or water sloshing through your pipes.

 How Do You Control Airborne Noise and Impact Noise?